Joshua 7 – Defeat at Ai and Achan’s Sin

 2. (19-21) Joshua confronts Achan, and he confesses.

 a.
-My son, I beg you, give glory to the LORD God of Israel, and make confession to Him: Even when we sin and try to cover our sin, we can still give glory to the LORD by openly and honestly confessing our sin.
+My son, I beg you, give glory to the Lord God of Israel, and make confession to Him: Even when we sin and try to cover it up, we can still give glory to the Lord by openly and honestly confessing our sin.
 Hidden sin always has a special power over us.

 c.
 I coveted them and took them: Think of how Achan could have rationalized his sin: “No one will know.”
 “These things won’t be missed.”
 “Think of how I’ll be admired in this beautiful Babylonian garment.”
 “I’m not hurting anyone.”
 “I deserve this.”
 The excuses can go on and on, but they all fall short.

 i.
-When we are at the terrible place Achan is, we all feel terrible about our sin, wishing we had never done it – may God help us to feel terrible about our sin before we do it!
+When we are at the terrible place Achan is, we all feel terrible about our sin, wishing we had never done it – may God help us to see the truth about or sin before we do it!

 2. (22-26) The confession confirmed, and judgment executed.

 a.
 His sons, his daughters: Achan’s sons and daughters had specific knowledge of the sin because it is unlikely that he could bury so much under their tent without their knowledge.
 At the same time, they were not necessarily stoned with Achan.
-Instead of being killed with their father, Achan’s children were probably called forth to witness the judgment against their father.
+Instead of being killed with their father, Achan’s children were probably brought forward to witness the judgment against their father.

 b.
 The name of that place has been called the Valley of Achor to this day: The Israelites aptly named this place Valley of Trouble (or, disaster, as it is in the NIV).

 c.
-So the LORD turned from the fierceness of His anger: Even this kind of sin, when it is dealt with, can be a spring board to victory again.
-Now Israel was again in position to walk in the power and guidance of God, after they had been conquered by God again.
+So the Lord turned from the fierceness of His anger: Even this kind of sin, when it is dealt with, can be a springboard to victory again.
+Now Israel was again in a position to walk in the power and guidance of God after they had been conquered by God again.

 i.
 This kind of victory only comes after a death.
 We need to die to such besetting sins, know that those who are Christ’s have crucified the flesh with its passions and desires (Galatians 5:24) – the power and victory of Jesus’ resurrection are ours as we crucify our flesh with Him every day.